simplesurance/baur/README.md

 ## Build
-To build the application run `make`
+To build baur run `make`.

 ## Dependencies
-- To make use of git specify functionality like using the `$GITCOMMIT` variable and `[Build.Input.GitFiles]` directive in config files,  the git commandline tools must be installed and findable via the `$PATH` environment variable.
+- To make use of git specific functionality like using the `$GITCOMMIT` variable and `[Build.Input.GitFiles]` directive in config files,  the Git commandline tools must be installed and in one of the paths of the `$PATH` environment variable.

 ## Configuration
 1. Setup your PostgreSQL baur database